* Missile may feature new engines, larger warhead

 A solid-fuel system for an ICBM would be a significant development and could allow the North Koreans to transport and launch a missile more quickly, compared to a liquid-fuel system that requires lengthy preparation.

 The photos appeared to show the missile with at least two large nozzles on its first stage, instead of the one large and several smaller nozzles on the Hwasong-14.

-While the photos show a mobile erector vehicle being used to position the missile upright, it is not seen in photos of the launch itself.
-U.S. intelligence analysts have concluded that the test missile was fired from a fixed position, not a mobile launcher, three U.S. officials said.
+While the photos show the vehicle being used to position the missile upright, it is not seen in photos of the launch itself.
+U.S. intelligence analysts have concluded from satellite and other data that the test missile was fired from a fixed position, not a mobile launcher, three U.S. officials said.